NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Air Mass Flow Exponent When Opening is Closed

 The value of the exponent,* n*, in the crack air flow equation.
-The valid range is 0.5 to 1.0, with the default value being 0.65.Mass Flow Rate = Air Mass Flow Coefficient * (deltaP)^Air Mass Flow Exponent.
+The valid range is 0.5 to 1.0, with the default value being 0.65.
+Mass Flow Rate = Air Mass Flow Coefficient * (deltaP)^Air Mass Flow Exponent.

 #### Field: Minimum Density Difference for Two-Way Flow